Improved Algorithms for Distributed Entropy Monitoring: Introduction

 \section{Introduction}

 Modern data management systems often need to deal with massive, dynamic, and inherently distributed data sources, such as packets passing through the IP backbone network, loads of machines in content delivery service systems, data collected by large-scale environmental sensor networks, etc. One of the primary goals is to detect important and/or abnormal events that have happened in networks and systems in a timely manner, while incurring a minimal amount of communication overhead.
 These applications led to the study of {\em (continuous) distributed monitoring}, which has attracted a lot of attention in the database and network communities in the past decade \cite{DR01,OJW03,BO03,JHRW04,GGR04,MSDO05,CGMR05,CG05,CMZ06,KCR06,SSK06,CMZ07,SSK08}.
-The model was then made formal by Cormode, Muthukrishnan and Yi~\cite{CMY08} in 2008, and since then considerable work has been done in theory, including tracking heavy hitters and quantiles~\cite{YZ09,HYZ12}, entropy~\cite{ABC09}, frequency moments~\cite{CMY08,WZ12}, and performing random sampling~\cite{CMYZ10,TW11}.
-Some of these problems have also been studied in the sliding window settings~\cite{CMYZ10,CLLT12,CY12}.
+The model was then formalized by Cormode, Muthukrishnan and Yi~\cite{CMY08} in 2008, and since then considerable work has been done in theory, including tracking heavy hitters and quantiles~\cite{YZ09,HYZ12}, entropy~\cite{ABC09}, frequency moments~\cite{CMY08,WZ12}, and performing random sampling~\cite{CMYZ12,TW11}.
+Some of these problems have also been studied in the sliding window settings~\cite{CMYZ12,CLLT12,CY12}.
+We note that a closely related model, called the {\em distributed streams} model, has been proposed and studied earlier by Gibbons and Tirthapura~\cite{GT01,GT02}.
+The distributed streams model focuses on one-shot computation, and is thus slightly different from the (continuous) distributed monitoring model considered in this paper.